-Designed and manufactured by Beckwood Press Corp., the new rig is the fourth custom Beckwood press we’ve bought since 2002.
+Designed and manufactured by Beckwood Press Corp., this rig is the fourth custom Beckwood press we’ve bought since 2002.
 (Bonus: It’s American-made!)

 We can still service you with our other three Beckwood presses, which include: